nomayer-masum/Cohort-Analysis-SQL/README.md

-# Customer Cohort Analysis in SQL with Retail Data
+# SQL-Based Customer Cohort Analysis for Retail

 ## What is a Cohort?